-Learn all about migraine prevention and how to create a preventive strategy with your provider
+Looking for ways to help prevent migraine attacks?
+Learn all about preventive medications for migraine and how to create a preventive treatment strategy with your headache specialist.

-Between the pain of an attack to the disruption of plans, migraine can really throw a wrench into the works.
+From the pain of a sudden attack to the disruption of plans, migraine can really throw a wrench in the works.
 While there is no cure for migraine, management and prevention are your best friends.
 When migraine attacks increase in frequency or severity to the point that they disrupt your ability to work or participate in your usual activities, it could be time to consider a preventive migraine strategy.

 What is migraine prevention?

-Instead of treating migraine attacks once they begin, migraine prevention emphasizes treatment methods and strategies that can reduce the frequency, severity, and duration of migraine attacks.
-They can also make your acute (or as-needed) treatments work better.
+Instead of treating migraine attacks once they begin, preventive migraine medications and strategies work to reduce the frequency, severity, and duration of migraine attacks.
+They can also help your acute treatments work more effectively.

-Ideally, a preventive migraine strategy should involve both the patient and the caregiver.
+Ideally, a preventive migraine strategy should involve a conversation between you and your caregiver.
 Work with your provider to find the right strategy for you based on your migraine symptoms, any other health conditions you have and medications you’ve already tried, plus any side effects you’ve experienced.

 What are the benefits of migraine prevention?

-Acute migraine treatments can lead to medication overuse headache (previously known as rebound headache) if used too frequently.
-Instead, a preventive strategy focuses on preventing migraine; reducing the frequency, severity, or intensity of attacks; and making them more responsive to acute medications when needed.
+While an essential part of any treatment plan, acute migraine treatments can lead to medication overuse headache (previously known as rebound headache) if used too frequently.
+A preventive strategy focuses on preventing migraine; reducing the frequency, severity or intensity of attacks; and improving responsiveness to acute medications when needed.

 Lifestyle changes are one way to prevent migraine or reduce the frequency or severity of attacks.
 The SEEDS model explained in this blog is a simple mnemonic device that can help you remember to practice self-care basics that can help ward off or reduce the frequency of migraine attacks.

-Some medicines used to help prevent migraine had different original intended purposes.
-These include medications used to treat high blood pressure, seizures, and anxiety/depression.
-These have all been tested and proven beneficial in migraine clinical trials.
+Some medicines used to help prevent migraine originally had different intended purposes.
+These include medications used to treat high blood pressure, seizures and anxiety/depression—all of which have been tested and proven beneficial in migraine clinical trials.
 Often the doses used for migraine are very small compared to the original intended purpose.
-Some vitamins and minerals have also been shown to be helpful in migraine.
-Neurotoxins have also been tested and shown to be helpful.
-Neuromodulation devices and CGRP-based therapies were developed with migraine as their main target.

-When using more than one medication at a time, it’s important to make sure that they won’t interact negatively with one another.
-Our FAQ on migraine drug interactions explains more about common migraine medication interactions to be aware of, and your doctor will know best as well.
+When using more than one medication at a time, your doctor will need to make sure they won’t interact negatively with one another.
+Our FAQ on migraine drug interactions explains more about common migraine medication interactions you should know about.

 It may take two to three months before you notice a decrease in the frequency or severity of attacks even after reaching “the beneficial dose.”
-You may reqruite treatment for six to twelve months or longer.
-But it’s important to stay optimistic, monitor your migraine attacks and stay the course of treatment.
+You may require treatment for six to twelve months or longer, but it’s important to stay optimistic, monitor your migraine attacks and stick with the prescribed course of treatment.

-Another aspect to consider when working with your provider to create a preventive migraine strategy is to recognize that you may have more than one medical concern that can be treated simultaneously.
-Feel free to use medication therapy strategically to address more than one medical concern at once.
-For example, if you have depression and migraine, it may make sense to trial an antidepressant that has been shown to be effective for preventing migraine as well.
+Another thing to consider when working with your provider to create a preventive migraine strategy is to recognize that you may have more than one medical concern that can be treated simultaneously.
+For example, if you have depression and migraine, it may make sense to try an antidepressant that has been shown to be effective for preventing migraine as well.
 If you have high blood pressure and migraine, then one of the drugs used for hypertension and migraine may be a better fit for you.

-Now let’s review a list of commonly used preventive medications as well as which medication classes they’re in.
-Use this list to see which class of medications may make the most sense for you, while keeping an eye on possible side effects to be aware of.
+Below, we review a list of commonly used preventive medications and their corresponding medication classes.
+Use this list to see which class of medications may make the most sense for you while being aware of possible side effects.
 Below the table you’ll find a more comprehensive explanation of each medication category.

-Type of Medications Medication Class Generic Name Side Effects
+Type of Medication Medication Class Generic Name Side Effects

 Anti-CGRP monoclonal antibodies CGRP inhibitors Erenumab